-If you are studying at the LSE on a student visa, you will normally be permitted to work up to 20 hours a week during term time and/or when working on a dissertation (or project) over the summer.
-You will also normally be permitted to work any number of hours during vacation periods.
-You should check the terms and conditions of your visa with the Students' Union Advice and Counselling Centre before undertaking paid work.
-You can also contact the Visa Office in the Student Services Centre if you need to extend your visa in the UK.
+If you are studying at the LSE on a student visa, you will normally be permitted to work up to 20 hours a week during term time and full time during vacation periods (please note that for one year Masters students, 'vacation time' is after the end date of your programme, not during the Summer).
+You should check the terms and conditions of your visa and if you have any questions check the working page on the ISIS website (Ise.ac.uk/isis) or check with a member of staff in ISIS.

 Further information about financial support and working in the UK can be found on the Financial Support Office website.